richie-tt/qnap-nas-from-scratch/README.md

   1: uart:16550A port:000002F8 irq:3 tx:0 rx:0
   ```

-  For now, I discovered that switching the port from [IRQ](https://en.wikipedia.org/wiki/Interrupt_request) to [polling mode](https://en.wikipedia.org/wiki/Polling_(computer_science)) makes the UART stable for bidirectional communication
+  For now, I discovered that switching the port from [IRQ](https://en.wikipedia.org/wiki/Interrupt_request) to [polling mode](https://en.wikipedia.org/wiki/Polling_(computer_science)) makes the UART stable for bidirectional communication, the disadvantage of polling mode is that the port slows down, but at least it is working.

   ```bash
   $ cat /proc/tty/driver/serial